bswck/autorefine/README.md

 1. Run `autorefine autopilot` to apply automatic fixes and commit them in reviewable and git-bisectable chunks with meaningful descriptions.

-1. Run `autorefine check` to ensure there are no security violations that can cause future regressions.
+1. Run `autorefine audit` to ensure there are no security violations that can cause future regressions.

 1. Run `autorefine troubleshoot` to sync with the test suite and use `git bisect` to find out what fix went wrong, get a detailed description of the problem and suggestions on how to fix it.